Blue manakin

 The blue manakin or swallow-tailed manakin (Chiroxiphia caudata) is a small species of bird in the family Pipridae.
 It is found mainly in the Atlantic Forest of south-eastern Brazil, eastern Paraguay and far north-eastern Argentina.
 Its typical habitat is wet lowland or montane forest and heavily degraded former forest.
 Males have a bright blue body, black head wings and tail and a red crown.
 Females and juveniles are olive-green.
 At breeding time, males are involved in lekking behaviour when they sing and dance to impress females.
-This is a common species with a wide range, and the International Union for Conservation of Nature has rated its conservation status as being of "least concern".
+This is a common species with a wide range, and the International Union for Conservation of Nature has rated its conservation status as being of "least concern".Blue Back Manakins are widely found in the Main Ridge Forest Reserve on the Caribbean Island Tobago.

 Distribution and habitat

 This bird is found in north-eastern Argentina, southern and south-eastern Brazil, and Paraguay.
 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical moist montane forest, and heavily degraded former forest.
 It is generally common in the appropriate habitats within its range.

 One to five males live within an area of 100 meters^2, consisting of one alpha male, one beta male, and a few gamma males.
 Each area has four to six display perches which are horizontal vines, branches, or lianas one meter off the ground.
 The main display arena is cleaned by the alpha and beta males by removing moss, leaves, or twigs from the perch, making it appear whiter.